 - When you see wisps of steam beginning to escape from the vent on the pressure cooker or in the lid of your stockpot, set your timer to 10 minutes.
 Once your timer goes off, turn off the heat.
 I let the idlis stand in the stockpot for a couple of minutes, then carefully remove the mold and let them stand at least five more minutes before sliding them out.
 You need to apply light pressure with your fingers at the corners to ease the idli out.

-What do you serve with idli?
+What to serve with idli

 Any kind of chutney or sambar is awesome.
 Here are some suggestions:

 I used the coconut chutney this time.
 Now here is the recipe for a really delicious, fluffy, amazing idli that'll go right to the top of your list of south Indian breakfast favorites.